 - 1.5.7 "Consultation" is understood to be a process, which has regard to Employees' interests in the formulation of plans, which have a direct impact on them.
 It provides an opportunity for Employees to have their viewpoints heard and taken into account prior to a decision being made.
 Consultation allows for decisions to be made giving due regard to matters raised by Employees and provide feedback from representatives.
-The principal consultative structure is the City of Burnside Field Employees Enterprise Agreement Committee. - 1.5.8 "Council" and "Employer" means the City of Burnside. - 1.5.9 "Employee" means an Employee of the City of Burnside who performs work covered by this Agreement. - 1.5.10 "Fixed Term Contract" means an employment contract that has a defined expiration date. - 1.5.11 "Hot Weather Period" is the period between 1 October and 31 April of any one financial year. - 1.5.12 "Hot Weather Roster" means a roster made up of a minimum of 10 Employees to work back on a day during the hot weather period that Employees cease work in accordance with Clause 5.4.7.3.
-Employees on the roster are required to respond to any emergency and essential work in a safe manner in accordance with Council's WHS Policy. - 1.5.13 "Hot Weather TOIL (HWT)" means a bank of worked hours accrued specifically for use during the Hot Weather Period when Employees are dismissed from work in accordance with Clause 5.4.2. - 1.5.14 "Hot Weather TOIL Council (HWT Council)" means a bank of 17 hours (pro-rata for part-time Employees) credited to Employees on the 1 October each financial year by Council specifically for use during the Hot Weather Period when Employees are stood down from work in accordance with Clause 5.4.7.1. - 1.5.15 "Hot Weather 50/50 basis" means the payment shared between the Employee and the Employer.
-When Employees are stood down from work as per clause 5.4.7 due to hot weather, in accordance with Clause 5.4.2, 50% of the time not worked will be paid by the Employee through accrued TOIL (HWT) and the remaining 50% will be paid by Council (HWT Council). - 1.5.16 "Tenured Employee" means an Employee employed pursuant to a permanent contract of employment, which has no defined expiry date. - 1.5.17 "Union" means the Amalgamated AWU (SA) State Union. - 1.5.18 "Workplace Representative" means an Employee, known as the union delegate who is a member of the Amalgamated AWU (SA) State Union, elected by the other Employee members of the AWU and appointed under the rules of the AWU, whose role is to effectively represent the interests of members at the workplace, if so requested.
+The principal consultative structure is the City of Burnside Field Employees Enterprise Agreement Committee. - 1.5.8 "Council" and "Employer" means the City of Burnside. - 1.5.9 "Employee" means an Employee of the City of Burnside who performs work covered by this Agreement. - 1.5.10 "Fixed Term Contract" means an employment contract that has a defined expiration date. - 1.5.11 "Hot Weather Period" is the period between 1 October and 31 April of any one financial year. - 1.5.12 "Hot Weather Roster" means a roster made up of a minimum of 10 Employees to work back on a day during the hot weather period that Employees cease work in accordance with Clause 5.3.7.3.
+Employees on the roster are required to respond to any emergency and essential work in a safe manner in accordance with Council's WHS Policy. - 1.5.13 "Hot Weather TOIL (HWT)" means a bank of worked hours accrued specifically for use during the Hot Weather Period when Employees are dismissed from work in accordance with Clause 5.3.2. - 1.5.14 "Hot Weather TOIL Council (HWT Council)" means a bank of 17 hours (pro-rata for part-time Employees) credited to Employees on the 1 October each financial year by Council specifically for use during the Hot Weather Period when Employees are stood down from work in accordance with Clause 5.3.6.1. - 1.5.15 "Hot Weather 50/50 basis" means the payment shared between the Employee and the Employer.
+When Employees are stood down from work as per clause 5.3.6 due to hot weather, in accordance with Clause 5.3.2, 50% of the time not worked will be paid by the Employee through accrued TOIL (HWT) and the remaining 50% will be paid by Council (HWT Council). - 1.5.16 "Primary Care Giver" means an Employee who is the primary care giver being the person who is identified as having greater responsibility and/or principally looking after that person outlined in clause 9.1.5 at a given point in time. - 1.5.17 "Tenured Employee" means an Employee employed pursuant to a permanent contract of employment, which has no defined expiry date. - 1.5.18 "Union" means the Amalgamated AWU (SA) State Union. - 1.5.19 "Workplace Representative" means an Employee, known as the union delegate who is a member of the Amalgamated AWU (SA) State Union, elected by the other Employee members of the AWU and appointed under the rules of the AWU, whose role is to effectively represent the interests of members at the workplace, if so requested.